osaal/envlang/docs/STRUCTURE.md

 envlang [FILE_NAME]
 ```

-- Status: NYI
+- Status: COMPLETE ✅

 Passing a file to the CLI tool should call `crate::io::read_file()`.

 Errors if:
-- File not found
 - File name does not end in `.envl`
-- Other permission-related errors?
+- Any other error situations defined in `std::io::ErrorKind`

 ## Segment Envlang script into Unicode grapheme segments

-- Status: IMPLEMENTED
+- Status: IN PROGRESS

 The successful results from `crate::io::read_file()` should be passed to `crate::unicodesegmenters::segment_graphemes()`.